-A. Excluding emergency work, power tools, home maintenance tools, landscaping and/or yard maintenance equipment used by a residential property owner or tenant shall not be operated between the hours of 8:00 p.m. and 8:00 a.m., unless such activities can meet the applicable limits set forth in Tables I, II or III.
-At all other times the limits set forth in Tables I, II or III do not apply.
+- A. Any noise measured at 120 dB or higher at any property line shall be considered a violation of this ordinance, even if permitted elsewhere in the ordinance unless: - 1.
+The noise is generated by emergency equipment responding to/in an emergency situation, or - 2.
+The noise generated is one whose regulation has been expressly preempted by Pennsylvania or federal statute or regulation. - B. Power tools, home maintenance tools, landscaping and/or yard maintenance equipment used by a residential property owner or tenant shall not be operated between the hours of 8:00 p.m. and 8:00 a.m., unless such activities can meet the applicable limits set forth in Tables I or II.
+At all other times the limits set forth in Tables I or II do not apply.
+All motorized equipment used in these activities shall be operated with a muffler and/or sound reduction device. - C. Power tools, landscaping and/or yard maintenance equipment used by nonresidential operators (e.g. commercial operators, public employees) shall not be operated on a residential, commercial, industrial or public (e.g. golf course, parks, athletic fields) property between the hours of 8:00 p.m. and 8:00 a.m. unless such activities can meet the limits set forth in Tables I or II.
+At all other times, the limits set forth in Tables I or II do not apply.
 All motorized equipment used in these activities shall be operated with a muffler and/or sound reduction device.

-- B. Excluding emergency work, power tools, landscaping and/or yard maintenance equipment used by nonresidential operators (e.g. commercial operators, public employees) shall not be operated on a residential, commercial, industrial or public (e.g. golf course, parks, athletic fields) property between the hours of 6:00 p.m. and 8:00 a.m. on weekdays, or between the hours of 6:00 p.m. and 9:00 a.m. on weekends or federal holidays, unless such activities can meet the limits set forth in Tables I, II or III.
-At all other times the limits set forth in Tables I, II or III do not apply.
-All motorized equipment used in these activities shall be operated with a muffler and/or sound reduction device. - C. All construction and demolition activity, excluding emergency work, shall not be performed between the hours of 6:00 p.m. and 7:00 a.m. on weekdays, or between the hours of 6:00 p.m. and 9:00 a.m. on weekends and federal holidays, unless such activities can meet the limits set forth in Tables I, II or III.
-At all other times the limits set forth in Tables I, II or III do not apply.
-All motorized equipment used in construction and demolition activity shall be operated with a muffler and/or sound reduction device. - D. Motorized snow removal equipment shall be operated with a muffler and/or a sound reduction device when being used for snow removal.
-At all other times the limits set forth in Tables I, II or III do not apply. - E. All interior and exterior burglar alarms of a building or motor vehicle must be activated in such a manner that the burglar alarm terminates its operation within five (5) minutes for continuous airborne sound and fifteen (15) minutes for intermittent sound after it has been activated.
-At all other times the limits set forth in Tables I, II or III do not apply. - F. Self-contained, portable, non-vehicular music or sound production devices shall not be operated on a public space or public right-of-way in such a manner as to be plainly audible at a distance of 50 feet in any direction from the operator between the hours of 8:00 a.m. and 10:00 p.m.
-Between the hours of 10:00 p.m. and 8:00 a.m., sound, operated on a public space or public right-of-way, from such equipment shall not be plainly audible at a distance of 25 feet in any direction from the operator; - G. It shall be unlawful for any property owner or tenant to allow any domesticated or caged animal to create a sound across a real property line which unreasonably disturbs or interferes with the peace, comfort, and repose of any resident, or to refuse or intentionally fail to cease the unreasonable noise when ordered to do so by a Noise Control Officer or Noise Control Investigator.
+- D. All construction and demolition activity shall not be performed between the hours of 8:00 p.m. and 8:00 a.m. unless such activities can meet the limits set forth in Tables I or II.
+At all other times, the limits set forth in Tables I or II do not apply.
+All motorized equipment used in construction and demolition activity shall be operated with a muffler and/or sound reduction device. - E. All establishments with liquor licenses that have music are required to follow regulations set by the Pennsylvania Liquor Control Board (PLCB). - F. All interior and exterior burglar alarms of a building or motor vehicle must be activated in such a manner that the burglar alarm terminates its operation within five (5) minutes for continuous airborne sound and fifteen (15) minutes for intermittent sound after it has been activated.
+The limits set forth in Tables I or II do not apply. - G. Self-contained, portable, non-vehicular music, vehicular music, or sound production devices shall not be operated on a public space or public right-of-way between the hours of 8:00 p.m. and 8:00 a.m. - H. It shall be unlawful for any property owner or tenant to allow any domesticated or caged animal to create a sound across a real property line which unreasonably disturbs or interferes with the peace, comfort, and repose of any resident, or to refuse or intentionally fail to cease the unreasonable noise when ordered to do so by a Noise Control Officer.
 Prima facie evidence of a violation of this section shall include but not be limited to: - 1.
 Vocalizing (howling, yelping, barking, squawking etc.) for five (5) minutes without interruption, defined as an average of four or more vocalizations per minute in that period; or, - 2.
 Vocalizing for twenty (20) minutes intermittently, defined as an average of two vocalizations or more per minute in that period.